redpesk-core/afb-app-manager/doc/afm-system-daemon.md

 Foreword
 --------

+This document describes application framework system daemon fundamentals.
+FCF (Fully Conform to Specification) implementation is still under development.
-This document describes what we intend to do.
-It may happen that our current implementation and the content of this document differ.
+It may happen that current implementation somehow diverges with specifications.

-In case of differences, it is assumed that this document is right and the implementation is wrong.

 Introduction
 ------------

-The daemon **afm-system-daemon** is in charge of installing applications on the system.
+The daemon **afm-system-daemon** is in charge of installing applications on AGL system.
 Its main tasks are:

- - installs the applications and setup the security framework to include it
+ - installs applications and setup security framework for newly installed application.

- - uninstall the applications
+ - uninstall applications

-The **afm-system-daemon** takes its orders from the system instance of D-Bus.
+The **afm-system-daemon** takes its orders from system instance of D-Bus.

-The figure below summarizes the situation of the **afm-system-daemon** in the system.
+The figure below summarizes the situation of **afm-system-daemon** in the system.

     +------------------------------------------------------------+
     |                          User                              |